cucapra/opal/docs/case-studies/meeting-materials.md

 OPAL Structure
 --------------

 A *feature* here should be a factor in the overall relevance score.
 That is, every feature is a function of the event--document pair.
+Specifically, every individual feature will have the same type, like this:

+    // A type for relevance features.
+    type RelFeat = Feature<[Event, Document]>;

+    // Our hodgepodge of individual relevance features. let referencesAttendees: RelFeat = new Feature([e, d] => {
+      // ...
+    });
+    let similarTopic: RelFeat = new Feature([e, d] => {
+      // ...
+    });

+The "body" of each feature function takes an `[Event, Document]` pair and produces a score.

-Then, our `LinearCombiantion` feature combinator should gather all of them together into the bottom-line relevance.
+Then, our `LinearCombination` feature combinator should gather all of them together into the bottom-line relevance.

-    let referencesAttendees = new Feature(...);
-    let similarTopic = new Feature(...);
-    ...
+The constructor for `LinearCombination` takes a list of features with identical types and produces a new feature with the same type: here, a `RelFeat`.

-    let relevance = new LinearCombination([
+    let relevance: RelFeat = new LinearCombination([
         referencesAttendees,
         similarTopic,
     ]);

+The idea is that you can now apply the overall `relevance` feature to a meeting/document pair to get a total score.

 We need a top-$k$ primitive to search for the set of documents that maximize `relevance`.